 - Increasing the graduation rate

-CDS serves: expelled students, students referred by a School Attendance Review Board or probation,and other high-risk youth, referred through a district-level process, who need a separate setting that is better matched to their academic, social, and emotional development needs than what can be provided in a traditional school setting.
+- High-risk youth referred through a district-level process who need a separate setting that is better matched to their academic, social, and emotional development needs than what can be provided in a traditional school setting.

-Although the Educational Options, Student Support, and American Indian Education Office does not have specific reports on the efficacy of CDSs, it has prepared a research paper and compendium of resources entitled Zero Dropouts for California.
+Although the Educational Options Office does not have specific reports on the efficacy of community day schools, it has prepared a research paper and compendium of resources entitled Zero Dropouts for California.
 This paper contains information regarding the dropout crisis; recommendations for the State, counties, districts, and the California Department of Education; and an extensive bibliography of resources.